Canon 1D vs Pentax KP

 Studio photographers will appreciate that the Canon 1D (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
+Both the 1D and the KP have been discontinued, but can regularly be found used on ebay.
+The 1D was replaced by the Canon 1D Mark II, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.